 The recipe was inspired by those delicious slices of Hawaiian sweet bread that you find in the grocery store with a hefty price tag!
-It’s a recreation of all that goodness but at less than half the price.
-And it’s so amazingly tender that you might just take the storage tips below and make another loaf for later (It freezes incredibly well!).
+This is a gluten-free re-creation of the iconic bread sold in a 1950s bakery situated in beautiful Hawaii.
+This gluten-free version is amazingly tender so the whole family will love it - you might just take the storage tips below and make another loaf for later (It freezes incredibly well!).

 And because I like to keep things as easy as possible, this recipe uses my gluten free flour mix, which is our signature flour mix.
 It’s a mix I worked with and tweaked until it produced consistently good results.
-There’s the right balance of starches and flours so it can be used in recipes from biscuits to breadsticks.
+There’s the right balance of starches and flours so it can be used in all types of gluten-free bread recipes from biscuits to breadsticks.
 The recipe for it can be found here: Gluten Free Flour Mix.

 It’s no surprise that gluten free breads are tricky.
 They aren’t as forgiving as gluten breads and need the right balance of everything to produce a bread with the perfect texture and taste.
 This bread was especially challenging as the pineapple juice was a unique flavor – too much and it’s way too tangy, too little and it’s too sweet.
 I can confidently say that this version mimics the storebought bread to a T. It’s tender, not crumbly and super soft.
 It's really THAT good!